gdoshi2/gaurav_econ/content/project/wiring-america-the-short-and-long-run-effects-of-electricity-grid-expansion/index.md

   filename: featured.jpeg
   preview_only: true
 ---
-This paper examines the impact of large-scale grid expansion on markups and emissions from fossil fuel generators in the short run and wind investment in the long run.
-I focus on the rollout of a grid expansion project that linked windy areas in West Texas to population centers in the east, costing $6.8 billion.
-Results indicate large benefits due to declines in markups, emissions, and higher wind investment with a short payback period of 7.6 years.
-These findings highlight the potential to unlock significant economic benefits from transmission expansion, a key factor in achieving decarbonization in the US.
+This paper examines the impact of transmission expansion on market power and emissions from fossil fuel generators in wholesale electricity markets.
+The analysis proceeds by first isolating the impact of transmission expansion on integrating wind energy, followed by the effect of wind integration on markups and emissions from marginal producers.
+Utilizing the context of a large-scale grid expansion project in Texas, I find annual benefits of approximately $313 million due to lower market power and emissions.
+These findings underscore the significant economic benefits of transmission expansion, a key policy to achieve decarbonization in the US.

 ![](featured.jpeg)